Home Health Aide – What’s in a Name?

 What Kind of Training Do I Need?

 Think getting certified will take too long?
 You’ll like the sound of this!
 If you’ve always wanted to work in home health care, it takes three weeks for you to be trained as a home health aide and earn your certificate.
-In 75 contact hours and 2.0 quarter credits of instruction and clinic practice, you can be Home Health Aide certified.
+In 75 contact hours of instruction and clinic practice, you can be Home Health Aide certified.
 That means you can complete the program in as little as three weeks!

 You could say Home Health Aides are heroic home caregivers.
 Their efforts help keep people who want to be at home – at home.
 That is heroic by any standard.
 Love helping others and want to learn more about a career caring for people in their homes?
 Check out the Home Health Aide program at Daytona College.
 Daytona’s caring instructors share their real-world experience and can help you launch a rewarding career.
 Want to make a difference daily?
 Contact us today for more information or to schedule a campus tour.